The causal structure of galactic astrophysics: Methodology

 Causal discovery utilises \emph{conditional} correlation strengths to uncover the directions of influence among variables.
-To see how this is possible, suppose we measure three galaxy properties: stellar mass ($M$), gas mass ($G$), and star-formation rate ($S$).
-Observationally we find that all three are correlated: larger values of one are associated with larger values of any other.
-From this alone, one could imagine a mass-driven scenario (more massive galaxies accrete more gas, $M\rightarrow G$, which in turn fuels star formation, $G \rightarrow S$), a feedback-driven scenario (high $S$ regulates gas supply, $S \rightarrow G$, while simultaneously building stellar mass, $S \rightarrow M$) or a common-cause scenario (the environment controls both mass growth and gas supply, indirectly correlating all three).
-However, if $M$ and $S$ remain correlated \emph{even after conditioning on $G$}, there must exist a \emph{direct} causal link between them ($M \rightarrow S$); conversely if conditioning on $G$ removes the $M-S$ correlation we must instead have $M \rightarrow G \rightarrow S$.
+To see how this works, suppose we measure three galaxy properties: total dynamical mass enclosed within the extent of the galaxy ($M$, mainly driven by dark matter), gas mass ($G$), and star-formation rate ($S$).
+We find all three are correlated: larger values of one are associated with larger values of any other.
+From this alone, one could imagine a mass-driven scenario (more massive galaxies accrete more gas, $M\rightarrow G$, which in turn fuels star formation, $G \rightarrow S$), a feedback-driven scenario (high $S$ regulates gas supply, $S \rightarrow G$, while simultaneously drawing dark matter in through adiabatic contraction and hence increasing $M$, $S \rightarrow M$;~\citealt{Blumenthal}) or a common-cause scenario (the environment controls both mass growth and gas supply, indirectly correlating all three).
+However, if $M$ and $S$ are decorrelated by conditioning on $G$ then $G$ must be responsible for linking them, which in the context of the above trichotomy implies the mass-driven scenario.
+Conversely, if $M$ and $S$ remain correlated even after conditioning on $G$, there must either exist a direct causal link between them (the feedback-driven scenario), or a latent variable links them irrespective of $G$ (the common-cause scenario).
+This is illustrated in Fig.~\ref{fig:example}.
 Thus the existence or absence of the conditional correlation breaks the degeneracy between the physical scenarios.